eliainnocenti/WebApplications-Material/Laboratories/README.md

   - Covers building RESTful APIs using Express.
   - Contains example routes, API files (`API.http`), and setup instructions.
   - Additional guidance is provided in the PDF file ([`lab03-express.pdf`](lab03-express/resources/lab03-express.pdf)) within the `lab03-express` folder.

+- **lab04-API-server**
+  - Focuses on enhancing the security and robustness of the API server.
+  - Implements input validation using `express-validator` and prevents SQL injection.
+  - Adds a search API to retrieve films by title.
+  - Includes testing for invalid and malicious requests.
+  - Detailed documentation is available in the `README.md` and `API.md` files within the `lab04-API-server` folder.

+- **lab05-html-css**
+  - Introduces front-end development using HTML, CSS, and Bootstrap.
+  - Focuses on creating a static, responsive webpage for the Film Library.
+  - Covers layout design, styling, and responsive behavior using Bootstrap.
+  - Instructions and examples are provided in the `README.md` file within the `lab05-html-css` folder.

 ## How to Proceed